4 sue to block California tax return law aimed at Trump

 SACRAMENTO, Calif. — Four California voters have sued to block a new state law aimed at forcing Republican President Donald Trump to release his income tax returns.

 Democratic Gov. Gavin Newsom signed a law last week that requires presidential candidates to file five years of their income tax returns with the California secretary of state.
-Candidates who don’t won’t appear on the March 3 presidential primary ballot.
+Candidates who don’t comply will not appear on the March 3 presidential primary ballot.

 The conservative group Judicial Watch announced Monday it had filed a lawsuit last week to challenge the law.
 The four plaintiffs are two Republicans, one Democrat and one independent.